 Mahoney has contributed to The New England Journal of Medicine, the Journal of the American Medical Association and The Philadelphia Inquirer, offering perspectives on health equity, access to quality care, social justice and more.
 In 2022, he was named one of the “100 Most Influential People in Health Care” by Modern Healthcare.

-He is a graduate of Millersville State College, where he earned a bachelor’s degree in Economics, and he holds an MBA and a doctorate from the Fox School of Business at Temple University.
+A graduate of Millersville State College in Millersville, Pennsylvania, Mahoney earned a bachelor’s degree in economics.
+He also holds an MBA and a doctorate from the Fox School of Business at Temple University in Philadelphia.